bobtodd/bananas/soccer/notes.md

 end
 ```

 In particular, the problem is in line 15.
-Namely, Ruby can't find `Array::ActiveSupport`.
+Namely, Ruby can't find `Array::ActiveSupport` in the line `include ActiveSupport::CoreExtensions::Array::ExtractOptions`.

 [gitgem]: http://ruby.about.com/od/advancedruby/a/gitgem.htm "Installing Gems from Git"
 [imw]: https://github.com/mrflip/imw "Infinite Monkeywrench"